City Council Passes New, Simplified Curfew For Philadelphia Minors

 Under the new bill, the curfew time for those 16 and over is midnight year-round; For minors 14-16, it’s 10:00 p.m.; and for kids under 13, 9:30 p.m.

-“We are able to invest in a strategic way to not only deal with gun violence, to deal with arts and culture, to deal with all the other issues,” City Council President Darrell Clarke said.READ MORE: Philadelphia Board Of Education To Officially Rename Andrew Jackson Elementary School
+“We are able to invest in a strategic way to not only deal with gun violence, to deal with arts and culture, to deal with all the other issues,” City Council President Darrell Clarke said.READ MORE: 1-Year-Old, 12-Year-Old Injured In Nicetown House Fire

 The bill comes with an initial $1.5 million investment.